Marina City

-Marina City is a mixed-use residential-commercial building complex in Chicago, Illinois, United States, North America, designed by architect Bertrand Goldberg.
-The multi-building complex opened between 1963 and 1967 and occupies almost an entire city block on State Street on the north bank of the Chicago River on the Near North Side, directly across from the Loop.
+Marina City is a mixed-use residential-commercial building complex in Chicago, Illinois, United States, designed by architect Bertrand Goldberg.
+The multi-building complex on State Street on the north bank of the Chicago River on the Near North Side, directly across from the Loop, opened between 1963 and 1967.
 Portions of the complex were designated a Chicago Landmark in 2016.
+The towers' symbolic similarity to rural Illinois corncobs has often been noted in media.

-The complex consists of two 587 ft, 65-story apartment towers, opened in 1963, which include physical plant penthouses.
-It also includes a 10-story office building (now a hotel) opened in 1964, and a saddle-shaped auditorium building originally used as a cinema.
+The complex consists of two 587 ft, 65-storey apartment towers, opened in 1963, which include physical plant penthouses.
+It also includes a 10-storey office building (now a hotel) opened in 1964, and a saddle-shaped auditorium building originally used as a cinema.
 The four buildings, access driveways, and a small plaza that originally included an ice rink are built on a raised platform next to the Chicago River.
 Beneath the platform, at river level, is a small marina for pleasure craft, giving the structures their name.

 History

 The Marina City complex was designed in 1959 by architect Bertrand Goldberg and constructed between 1961 and 1968 at a cost of $36 million, financed to a large extent by Building Service Employees International Union, a union of building janitors and elevator operators, who sought to reverse the pattern of white flight from the city's downtown area.
 When finished, the two towers were both the tallest residential buildings and the tallest reinforced concrete structures in the world.
 The complex was built as a "city within a city", featuring numerous on-site facilities including a theater, gym, swimming pool, ice rink, bowling alley, stores, restaurants, and, of course, a marina.

 Marina City was built in a joint venture with Brighton Construction Company (owner: Thomas J. Bowler) and James McHugh Construction Company.
 James McHugh Construction Co. subsequently built Water Tower Place in 1976 and Trump Tower in 2009, both of which were also the tallest reinforced concrete structures in the world at the times they were built.
 Marina City was the first building in the United States to be constructed with the Linden climbing tower cranes.

 WLS-TV (ABC Channel 7) transmitted from an antenna atop Marina City until the Willis Tower (formerly known as Sears Tower) was completed.
 Local radio station WCFL operated out of Marina City in the office building of the complex.
 Local television station WFLD (FOX Channel 32) had its studios and transmitter at Marina City for 18 years until they were bought by Metromedia.

-Marina City was the first post-war urban high-rise residential complex in the United States and is widely credited with beginning the residential renaissance of American inner cities.
+Marina City was one of the first major post-war urban high-rise residential complexes in the United States, and is widely credited with beginning the residential renaissance of American inner cities.
 Its model of mixed residential and office uses and high-rise towers with a base of parking has become a primary model for urban development in the United States and throughout the world, and has been widely copied throughout many cities internationally.